Open and Reproducible Science walks into a classroom

 Check out her course announcement (and teaser!)

 FORRT has reached out to the academic community on social media to ask which questions other scholars would like Julia to answer about her teaching materials on the Psychology’s Credibility Revolution course (on both technical and non-technical spheres).
 Below you can find Julia’s answers to these questions.
-And you can also find in this OSF repository Julia’s complete teaching materials, from which everyone can learn from.
+And you can also find in this OSF repository Julia’s complete teaching materials, from which everyone can learn, adapt, or repurpose.

 Kudos to Julia for preparing such an amazing course and many thanks to her for being so open to partner up with FORRT to share her pedagogies with the wider community.
 We hope this can serve as an inspiration and help scholars, instructors and educational institutions interested in integrating open and reproducible scholarship tenets in their teaching and mentoring.